Deadline: July 31, 2023

 The Dr. Eric Jackman Award was created to benefit undergraduate and graduate students pursuing community-engaged interdisciplinary research in child and youth development, including children at risk.
 The award will be granted annually to a minimum of one undergraduate and one graduate student.
-This award is valued at $2,000 for each student.

 The Dr. Eric Jackman Health Scholars Award is designed to support student research teams who will be funded to carry out community-engaged research alongside a LaMarsh Faculty Member and community partner.
 The award will be granted annually to two teams of Jackman Scholars, each comprised of one undergraduate and one graduate student.
 This team is meant to foster a situation where both scholars receive mentorship from the faculty member, as well as that the undergraduate scholar received mentorship from the graduate scholar.
 Dr. Jackman is the founding chair of the Psychology Foundation of Canada and heads the Jackman Foundation with an interest in child development.
 As noted by Dr. Jackman,